Droid-ify/client/docs/architecture.md

 ## 📝 Important Notes

-1. When adding new features, follow the future architecture pattern (data/sync) rather than the current one.
+1. When adding new features, follow the architecture pattern (data/sync) with proper separation of concerns.
-2. Use Room for database operations instead of direct SQLite access.
+2. Use Room for all database operations.
 3. Implement proper error handling for network operations using the `NetworkResponse` sealed class.
 4. Use Hilt for dependency injection throughout the application.
 5. Prefer Kotlin's value classes for type safety when appropriate.